fewagner/cait/README.rst

 ===============

 ... to contribute!
 Cait is in a very early stage of development and we are happy about any contributions.
-To coordinate efforts, please get in touch with felix.wagner@oeaw.ac.at such that we can include your features in the upcoming release.
+To coordinate efforts, please get in touch with felix.wagner(at)oeaw.ac.at such that we can include your features in the upcoming release.
 If you have any troubles with the current release, please open an issue in the Bug Report.